Febatera7/investment-orders/README.md

 # Investment Orders

->I apologize for not delivering Swagger and Unit Tests, it was in my plans, but I couldn't do it in time, due to other activities in the same period.

 In this application, you will be able to create your user, save your customers, products and the transactions made for each of your products for each registered customer.

 As I couldn't do the documentation in time with Swagger, as I would have liked, I saved the Postman collection used to test this project in the **docs** folder.

->Normally I create an .env.example or .env.sample file and leave the environment variables open for those who need to test locally, but to make life easier for those who are recruiting, I preferred to leave the environment variables already set.
+>Normally I create an .env.example or .env.sample file and leave the environment variables open for those who need to test locally, but to make life easier for those who are testing, I preferred to leave the environment variables already set.

 ## Preparing to run the application